vlantonakos/ps-info-template/README.md

 ### 2. Open the project folder in VSCode:

-Start the Live Server (in the bottom-right click on 'Go Live').
-You will see a port number "Port:XXXX".
-Open the HTML file you want to preview in the browser using this port ( for example http://localhost:5500/)
+Open the project folder in VSCode and start the Live Server (click 'Go Live' at the bottom-right).
+You will see a port number, e.g., "Port:XXXX".
+Open the HTML file you want to preview in the browser using this port (e.g., http://localhost:5500/).

 ## Navigating the Project